hannesk95/Asynchronous-Value-Iteration/README.md

 ### Execution

-In order to make use of the code, please invoke the following command in the root directory of this repository: `make compile`
+In order to make use of the code, please invoke the following steps:
+1. Invoke following command in the root directory of this repository: `make compile`
+2. Start application by invoking: `python3 async_value_iter.py`